hqs_quantum_solver.operators#

 rdot

-) however they will not be discussed here.Take operators and form the composite.
+) however they will not be discussed here.- property H#

 - __init__(operator_up: OperatorProtocol, operator_down_transposed: OperatorProtocol) None #